 2013-14: Willcox was one of five defensemen to skate in all 32 games for Cornell in his sophomore season.
 He scored 2 goals with 5 assists and was plus-3 with 10 penalty minutes.
 The Big Red finished fourth in ECAC Hockey and defeated Clarkson in a three-game quarterfinal series before falling to eventual national champion Union, 5-2, in the ECAC Hockey semifinals.

-Willcox is a stay-at-home defenseman who plays a conservative game but uses his size to his advantage and has the stamina and determination to play a lot of minutes for Cornell.
+Willcox is a stay-at-home defenseman who plays a conservative game.
+He uses his size to his advantage and has the stamina and determination to play a lot of minutes.